Lenders mortgage insurance explained

 If you are one of the many first home buyers out there struggling to save up that ideal 20% deposit, you might be happy to hear you can get in earlier with just a 5% deposit.
 But before you think “where do I apply?”, we should mention there’s a price to pay and it’s called lenders mortgage insurance.

-It’s an insurance banks and financial providers in Australia take out to ensure they are not out of pocket if you fail to repay your home loan.
-The reason only low deposit loans of less than 20% require lenders mortgage insurance is because you are borrowing a large amount of the value of the property and are considered a more risky borrower.
+LMI is an insurance banks and financial providers in Australia make borrowers pay when they have a deposit below 20%.
+This is to ensure they are not out of pocket if you fail to repay your home loan.
+The reason only low deposit loans require lenders mortgage insurance is because you are borrowing a large amount of the value of the property and are considered a more risky borrower to your lender.

 Keep in mind, lenders mortgage insurance is only designed to protect the lender, not the borrower.
 So if you wanted insurance to cover your repayments because of illness or injury, then you’d need to look at taking out mortgage protection insurance.

 Do I need to organise lender mortgage insurance?

 No the lender will organise this on your behalf, as each home loan provider will have their own insurance provider they use.